The one question I regularly get asked from clients, colleagues, and friends is: “How did you build your coaching business to where it is today?”

-The company I was working for was acquired by a bigger company and my life shifted overnight.
-I was told that my role was “redundant” and that I was no longer needed.
+The startup company I was working for was acquired by a bigger company and my life shifted overnight.
+I was told that my role was “redundant” at the acquiring company and that I was no longer needed.

 This was a wake up call and it really impacted me.
-I had built my life (and my identity) around being good at sales, making a lot of money, living in a new house, leasing new cars, having an expense account, 401k, etc. When my job ended so abruptly, it shook me to my core.
+I had built my life (and my identity) around being good at sales, making a lot of money, living in a new house, leasing new cars, having an expense account, 401k, etc. When my job ended so abruptly, it shook me up.

-So I took this opportunity to try something new and different and uprooted my life in Portland to move to Boise, Idaho and become a partner in a real estate investment company.
+So I took it as an opportunity to try something different and uprooted my life in Portland to move to Boise, Idaho and become a partner in a real estate investment company.

 And then I got divorced.

 A funny thing happens after your first big blows in life.
 Everything comes into perspective quickly.